-Impacts to waters of the United Sates are estimated to be less than 0.1 acre due to the construction of this project.
-The project should be covered under the terms of a Nationwide Permit 14 for Linear Transportation Projects as defined in the Federal Register 82(4):1860-2008.
-A tributary to Cadron Creek, an Extraordinary Resource Waterbody, is in the proposed turn lane construction area north of Quitman.
-A Water Pollution Control Special Provision will be required.
+Construction of the new box culvert will impact less than 0.1 acre of waters of the United States.
+Construction should be allowed under the terms of a Section 404 Nationwide Permit 14 for Linear Transportation Crossings as defined in Federal Register 82 (4): 1860-2008.
+A preconstruction notification is not required.